-Each SuperCamps venue has a Designated Safeguarding Person on site, this is normally the Camp Manager.
+Any safeguarding concerns are reported directly to the Camp Manager or visiting Regional Manager.
 The Camp Manager is then supported by the Head Office Safeguarding Team- 01235 467300 (Opt 5).
+There must be no delay in reporting concerns.

 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's Social Care (and, if appropriate, the Police) is made immediately by the DSL, who should follow the local authority's referral process.
-If the DSL is not available then there should be no delay in another safeguarding staff member in the school making a referral.
+If the DSL is not available, then there should be no delay in another safeguarding staff member in the school making a referral.

-Those with governance oversight e.g. The Board member, European Director of Education and GMs should also be aware of their obligations under the Human Rights Act 1998 and the Equality Act 2010.
+Those with governance oversight e.g. The Board member, Group MD and Head of Safeguarding should also be aware of their obligations under the Human Rights Act 1998 and the Equality Act 2010.